Nix0123/Simple_Employee_Managment_App/README.md

+# PLEASE OPEN README.MD IN CODE FORMAT FOR CLEAR UNDRSTANDING.

 This project was for a learning concept which implemented "Enterprise Java Application" with Maven, Hibernate, Servlet and DAO files.

 Following is the description of the project, along with necessary info on deploying it: